jaredboice/daniel-san/README.md

             processDate: '01', // for MONTHLY operations, this string represents the day within that month
             dateStart: '2019-01-01' // date to start evaluating and processing this account
             dateEnd: '2019-12-13'
-            modulus: 3, // in conjunction with cycle, this attribute signifies every THIRD match will trigger a processing operation
+            modulus: 3, // in conjunction with cycle, this attribute signifies every THIRD match will trigger a processing event
             cycle: 1 // the cycle of this modulus - see "Modulus/Cycle" to review this advanced feature },
     ],